Frank Murrey

 Frank Lester Murrey (July 27, 1900 – February 14, 1977) was an American college football player, track athlete, and banker.
 He played football at Princeton University from 1918 to 1920 and was selected by Walter Camp as the first-team quarterback on the 1918 All-America college football team.

-Early years
+Early life

 Murrey was born in Nashville, Tennessee.
 He attended the Tabox School and at The Webb School in Bell Buckle, Tennessee.
 He played sandlot football in Nashville and at The Webb School.

 Princeton

 Murrey played quarterback for Princeton University from 1918 to 1921.
 As a freshman, he was selected by both Walter Camp and the Frank Menke Syndicate as a first-team player on the 1918 All-America college football team.
 Murrey was a prominent athlete and won the British AAA Championships title in the javelin event at the 1920 AAA Championships.

 Also in 1920, Murrey ran 77 yards for a touchdown in Princeton's 14–0 victory over Navy.
 The New York Times described the run as a "nerve-tingling moment" and a "dazzling serpentine gallop."
 He was also rated as "one of the all-time great dropkickers."
 He reportedly once converted 50 consecutive field goals from a distance of 40 yards.
 In 2000, Murrey was named as one of the backs on Princeton's All-Century Team 1900–99.

 In 1921, he won the Elks Grand Prix, a 600-meter special invitation race featuring the nine top college stars.